Revealing and Mitigating the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing: RoleKE-Bench

-The probing dataset ultimately consists of two groups of queries, containing known and unknown character knowledge errors.
-We follow~\citet{CharacterLLM}'s criteria in selecting 9 characters, derived from both real-world and novels, which have been well-encoded by the LLMs.
+The RoleKE-Bench ultimately consists of two groups of queries, containing known and unknown character knowledge errors.
 After meticulous selection, a total of 990 queries were ultimately obtained, corresponding to 495 correct memories.
-The probing dataset statistics are illustrated in Figure~\ref{table:dataset_statistics}, with details in Appendix~\ref{appendix:dataset_statistics}.
+The benchmark statistics are illustrated in Table~\ref{table:dataset_statistics}, with details in Appendix~\ref{appendix:dataset_statistics}.
 We retain the original chunks and modified explanations as crucial references for evaluation.
-All prompts for data construction can be found in Appendix~\ref{appendix:prompt}.
+Details on data collection and filtering are in Appendix~\ref{appendix:dataset_construction}, with all data construction prompts in Appendix~\ref{appendix:prompt}.